No Easy Day: Reviews

 Kim Curtis of the Associated Press stated that the book's strengths were its cast of characters including Owen, and its "remarkably intimate glimpse into what motivates men striving to join an elite fighting force like the SEALs—and what keeps them there".
 She compliments the book's "breathlessly paced, inexorable march toward an inevitable ending".

 Dexter Filkins, journalist and Pulitzer Prize finalist, wrote positively about the book, but described the end as giving off "a tacky feel".
 He explains "Owen suggests that he doesn’t think much of President Obama, doesn’t have much respect for the civilians who ordered the raid and believes, more or less, that anyone in war who doesn’t carry a gun is a wimp".
 Owen "seems to resent the fact that Obama took credit for the raid and at one point even resisted signing a framed flag for him, on the now-preposterous grounds that he didn’t want his identity revealed".
 Filkins concludes: "This is the carping of a warrior with little appreciation of what his country actually stands for—like that messy thing called democratic politics.
 After all, he’s just a killing machine".

 Tony Perry of the Los Angeles Times called the book an "important historical document" and "brisk and compelling in its telling of the training, execution and immediate aftermath of the bin Laden mission by the elite SEAL Team 6."
 He noted that Owen's efforts to protect his fellow SEALs' identities introduced some "blandness" into his story.

 Janet Maslin of The New York Times described the book as an "exciting, suspenseful account" of how Owen trained for the bin Laden and other, potentially dangerous missions.
 Maslin added that the book's details of certain aspects of the bin Laden raid were "shocking and revelatory".

 Gary Anderson wrote for The Washington Times that the book's "author and his co-writer have done what they set out to do.
 They give a feel for the sights, sounds and emotions of the raid and how the special operations forces of the United States train for and plan such operations."
 Anderson says that he has a "problem" with the author's decision to write the book, saying, "open-source information about special operations set out in this way puts our troops and their missions in danger."

 Sales

 On September 13, 2012, the book replaced Fifty Shades of Grey atop USA Today's bestselling books list.
 Dutton Penguin stated that the book's print run for its first week of sales was up to 1 million copies, not counting e-books.
 USA Today stated that hardback versions were outselling e-versions.

-Although Owen was rumored to be in talks with DreamWorks and Steven Spielberg to turn the book into an action movie, a representative for DreamWorks and Spielberg said the director does not have any plans to make the book into a movie.